If you or someone you know is a victim of human trafficking:

 How police respond to human trafficking

-Once we have some of these basic needs under control, we can then focus more on the criminal investigation and working with the victim on progressing the investigation.
-Investigations would include obtaining as much information and evidence as possible to support charges.
+Once some of these basic needs are being addressed, we can then focus more on the criminal investigation.
+We want to assure victims that the decision to participate in the investigation is theirs and we will respect their wishes.
+If a victim chooses to participate in the investigative process, investigator will working with them on progressing the case.
+Investigations typically include obtaining as much information and evidence as possible to support charges.

 Human trafficking myths